pesho-ivanov/martinus.github.io/_posts/2019/2019-04-01-hashmap-benchmarks-01-overview.md

 # What is actually Benchmarked?

 This benchmark has evalued 20 different unordered_map implementations, each with 5 different hashing implementations.
 So there are a total of 20*5 = 100 hashmap variants to benchmark.
 Each of this 100 hashmaps was evaluated in 10 different benchmarks, so in total 1000 benchmark evaluations.
-To get accurate results, I ran each benchmark 9 times, so 9000 benchmarks in total.
+I ran each benchmark 9 times and show the median, to filter out any outliers.
+So in total I ran 9000 benchmarks, which took about 6 days on my Intel i7-8700 at 3200 MHz.
+To get highly accurate results, I've [isolated a core to only benchmarking](https://perf.readthedocs.io/en/latest/system.html), and [disabled all frequency scaling](https://perf.readthedocs.io/en/latest/system.html).

 Tested Hashmaps:

+* [Google's Abseil](https://abseil.io/docs/cpp/guides/container): `abseil::flat_hash_map`, `abseil::node_hash_map`.
+They are brand new, and have just recently pushed the boundary on what's possible to achieve for unordered_maps.
+It uses several interesting optimizations, described in [CppCon 2017: Matt Kulukundis “Designing a Fast, Efficient, Cache-friendly Hash Table, Step by Step](https://www.youtube.com/watch?v=ncHmEUmJZf4).
+* [boost multiindex](https://www.boost.org/doc/libs/1_69_0/libs/multi_index/doc/index.html): `boost::multi_index::hashed_unique`.
+Boost.MultiIndex is a versatile container that is highly configurable, it's main features is not speed but it's versatility.
+It is not a straight forward `std::unordered_map` replacement, the implementation for the wrapper was thankfully provided by [joaquintides](https://github.com/martinus/map_benchmark/issues/2).